Is it worth having private health cover?

 Health care reform is on the way

 The benefits we’ve discussed so far are all good reasons to hold onto your health cover, but they don’t address the fact that the system can be confusing.

 After twenty years of discussion, private health insurance reform is finally on the way.
-New changes to be implemented in 2019 should make the system more efficient and easier for all of us to understand.
+New changes are being implemented in 2019 and should make the system more efficient and easier for all of us to understand.